Akuli/jou/README.md

 ## Developing the compiler

 The compiler is currently written in C.
-To get a good idea of how it works, you can look at what it produces in each compilation step:

-```
-$ ./jou --verbose examples/hello.jou
-```

-This shows the tokens, AST and LLVM IR generated.

 At a high level, the compilation steps are:
 - Tokenize: split the source code into tokens
 - Parse: build an Abstract Syntax Tree from the tokens
-- Type check: emit error messages if needed, does not produce anything on success (similar to mypy in Python)
+- Fill types: find the types of all expressions and put them to AST
 - Codegen: convert the AST into LLVM IR
 - Invoke `clang` and pass it the generated LLVM IR

+To get a good idea of how these steps work, you can look at what the compiler produces in each compilation step:

+```
+$ ./jou --verbose examples/hello.jou
+```

+This shows the tokens, AST and LLVM IR generated.
+The AST is shown twice, once before filling the types (most types are `UNKNOWN`) and again after filling the types (no `UNKNOWN`s should remain).

+Checking the types before codegen makes the codegen step simpler, but storing the types into the AST is a bit of a weird design: an instance of `struct AstExpression` can be either typed or untyped.
+It is this way because the codegen step needs to know what type everything has (to cast signed and unsigned integers correctly, for example; they are the same type in LLVM IR).
+Another alternative would be to create a separate "typed AST" that is then converted into LLVM IR, but in my experience it results in a lot of duplication.

 Running tests: